 How Bees Regulate Hive Temperature When It’s Cold

-Because beehive temperature is so important, honeybees have developed many effective techniques for to regulate temperature.
+Because beehive temperature is so important, honeybees have developed many effective techniques for regulating temperature.
 In winter, these include:

 Contracting Their Flight Muscles To Generate Heat